 Metric O-Rings function primarily as gaskets that seal connections between structures like pipes and tubes or within pistons and cylinders.
-They’re typically made of pliable materials like rubber or high-quality plastics.
+They’re typically made of pliable materials like rubber or high-quality PTFE.
 When pressed between two mating surfaces, they effectively block the passage of liquids or gases.

-Whether a plastic or rubber seal, metric o-rings come in two main forms: static or dynamic.
+Whether a PTFE or rubber seal, metric o-rings come in two main forms: static or dynamic.
 A static seal is where the ring remains stationary and is used simply for containing pressure or maintaining a vacuum.
 Dynamic seals can be either reciprocating (for use in pistons and cylinders) or rotating (for applications in which a shaft rotates inside a housing).

 Manufactured From Durable Materials

 Short for polytetrafluoroethylene, PTFE can stand up to a wide temperature range and offers electrical and thermal insulation.Learn more >

 Silicone offers high dielectric stability in addition to excellent heat, ozone and corona resistance.
 It also possesses the best flexible property at low temperatures and is resistant to many oils, chemicals, and solvents.Learn more >